 - Performing short-term research projects to provide background information on various issues,

 - Connecting CSOs from the MENA region with resources and organizations in the Washington policy community,

 - Supporting POMED staff in monitoring and reporting on the progress of all partnerships projects, and in assessing their impact.

 - Advanced Arabic proficiency is essential for this position.
 In addition, French proficiency is highly desirable.

-- Successful applicants will be bright, highly motivated individuals with strong academic backgrounds and research skills, a strong interest in democratic reform in the Middle East, and a passion for helping the growth and development of regional NGOs.
+- Successful applicants will be bright, highly motivated individuals with strong academic backgrounds and research skills, detail oriented, with strong interest in democratic reform in the Middle East, and a passion for helping the growth and development of regional NGOs.

 - Experience working with a civil society organization in the Middle East and/or with a domestic think tank is also a plus.

 To apply, please send a cover letter, resume, and a 3-5 page writing sample to email@example.com.

 The National Security Intern will focus specifically on issues of security assistance and security policy towards the MENA region.
 As a member of the Research Team, the National Security Intern will also provide support to POMED’s research projects, events, administrative work, and outreach activities.
 POMED partners with the Center for International Policy on the Security Assistance Monitor project, a database of U.S. security assistance to states around the world.
 This intern will be responsible for POMED’s contributions to this effort, including producing original blog posts and research on security issues in the region as well as uploading new content to the database.
 In general, the National Security Intern will also serve as the point person on the Research Team for issues related to defense policy, procurement, and military technology in the region.

 - Strong research, writing, and editing skills, or previous experience publishing.